mame/emruby/README.md

 NOTE: This is still just a proof-of-concept.
 I just confirmed miniruby can be built.
 Need more work to make this practical.
 Your contribution is welcome!

+## How to pronounce

+To differentiate emruby from [mruby](https://github.com/mruby/mruby), please pronounce emruby as "Ee-Em-Ruby," not "Em-Ruby".
+This is as per [matz's request](https://twitter.com/yukihiro_matz/status/964313657898295296).

 ## License

 The MIT License (MIT)